-On Thursday researchers Mike Ahmadi of Synopsys and Billy Rios of Whitescope disclosed 460 vulnerabilities in Philips Xper Connect, an optional bidirectional hospital information system (HIS) interface.
-272 of these vulnerabilities they said are present in 5 software packages present in the Xper-IM Connect system software.
+On Thursday researchers Mike Ahmadi of Synopsys and Billy Rios of WhiteScope disclosed 460 vulnerabilities in Philips Xper Connect, an optional bidirectional hospital information system (HIS) interface.
+272 of these vulnerabilities they said are present in five software packages in the Xper IM Connect system software.
 188 of the vulnerabilities are associated with Windows XP operating system, which is no longer supported by Microsoft.

-According to the Philips website, the Xper Connect family boasts more than 1,000 interface installations* with ADT, query ADT, billing, orders, inventory, labs, results, and discrete clinical data.
+According to the Philips product webpage (now removed), “the Xper Connect family boasts more than 1,000 interface installations* with ADT, query ADT, billing, orders, inventory, labs, results, and discrete clinical data.”

-360 vulnerabilities were identified as having a CVSS base score of 7.0-10.0, and
+360 vulnerabilities were identified as having a CVSS base score of 7.0 to 10.0, and

-100 vulnerabilities were identified as having a CVSS base score of 4.0-6.9.
+100 vulnerabilities were identified as having a CVSS base score of 4.0 to 6.9.

 Philips says that all the identified vulnerabilities can be addressed by upgrading the affected system to the Windows 2008-R2 operating system and to acquire software Version 1.5 Service Pack 13.